ansys/pyansys-dev-guide/doc/source/coding_style/best_practices.rst

 .. _best-practices:

-Best-Practices
+Best Practices
 ==============
 The following sections summarize the key points from `PEP8`_ and how they apply to PyAnsys libaries.
-The PyAnsys libraries will attempt to be consistent in style and formatting with the "big three" data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.
+The goal is for PyAnsys libraries to be consistent in style and formatting with the "big three" data science libraries: `NumPy`_, `SciPy`_, and `pandas`_.

 .. _NumPy: https://numpy.org/